 Plus I think its the first time I’ve come back from a holiday and not put on any weight.
 With all the glorious food on your doorstep from the mountain huts to the abundance of high-end cuisine available in the Alta Badia, weight gain could be an issue.
 Not on this holiday.
 Super active days will easily burn off those pesky calories – Win Win?
 Glad we’re agreed.

 The region of Alta Badia in South Tyrol boasts 16 Michelin star restaurants.
 Considering it’s an area the size of Devon with half its population that’s pretty impressive!
 I was lucky enough to eat at two of the restaurants La Stüa de Michil in Corvara and Restaurant St. Hubertus in San Cassiano.

 The food in the Rifugios or mountain huts is extraordinary too.
 Diverse menus feature cured meat platters, dumplings, polenta, grills, pizza to pasta.
 And don’t miss the Kaiserschmarren – shredded caramelised pancakes served with a plum compote and powdered sugar.
 I could’ve dined on this alone after every hike.

 While the horizon is dominated by majestic mountains the valleys are dotted with picture postcard towns full of flower lined wooden houses, castles straight out of fairy tales and quaint churches.

-If you’re after some action, movie worthy vistas and some healthy air in your lungs the Alta Badia region in the Dolomites is the place for your next family holiday.
-Trust me, you won’t regret it.
-We didn’t!
+If you’re after some action, movie worthy vistas and some healthy air in your lungs the Alta Badia region for your next family adventure in the Italian Dolomites is the place for your next break away.
+Trust me, you won’t regret it – We didn’t.